unit8co/darts/CONTRIBUTE.md

 * Coding style: better write clear code than fancy code.
 Follow PEP-8.
 Use type hints.
 * Write good docstrings for public classes and methods.
 * Always unit test everything.
+* These principles should prevail even if:
+    * They mean more code has to be written inside the library.
+    * They decrease the raw performance / computational speed.

 ## Technical Procedure